3DCoded/Happy-Hare/Configuration-Reference.md

 `mmu_erec_cutter.cfg` Default macros for controlling ERCF filament cutter. **Read-Only**

-Now that you understand the layout and purpose of each file, you can follow the links at the top of this wiki for detailed guides on each config file.
+Now that you understand the layout and purpose of each file, you can follow the links at the top of this wiki for detailed guides on each config file...